-Where a person has apparently breached or proposes to breach a law of the Territory in relation to elections, a candidate or the Electoral Commissioner may apply to the Supreme Court for an injunction restraining that person from engaging in such unlawful conduct or requiring that person to do a particular act or thing, as the case requires.
+Where a person has apparently breached or proposes to breach a law of the ACT in relation to elections, a candidate or the Electoral Commissioner may apply to the Supreme Court for an injunction restraining that person from engaging in such unlawful conduct or requiring that person to do a particular act or thing, as the case requires.

-Any candidate wishing to apply to the Supreme Court for an injunction should consult his or her own legal advisers.
+Any candidate wishing to apply to the Supreme Court for an injunction should consult their own legal advisers.